manik014/ViewChild-using-Component/README.md

   Using this way parent component will be able to access the properties and methods of child component.
 The child component selector will be used in parent component HTML template.

   Step1: Create one child component.
 There we will write methods and properties.
-I created number.component.ts.
+I created [number.component.ts].
 In that child component i wrote methods and properties.

-  Step2: I Created the instance of NumberComponent in my parent component using @ViewChild(). export class NumberParentComponent {
+  Step2: I Created the instance of NumberComponent in my parent component using @ViewChild().

+  export class NumberParentComponent {
     @ViewChild(NumberComponent)
     ----- Here we are able to access the methods and properties of NumberComponent.